MohamedHashim/dojo/tictactoe/NOTES.md

 Any other move then you should return Bot n :” where n is the current bot either 1 or 2 and the updated board.

 Bot 1 starts the game every time and alternates with bot 2.

+# Backlog

+🍅 As a bot, I want a board that contains 3 columns and 3 rows, so strat the game

+🍅 Horizontal victory senario, which is any bot has 3 connected own signs Horizontally

+🍅 Vertical victory senario, which is any bot has 3 connected own signs Vertically

+🍅 Diagonal victory senario, which is any bot has 3 connected own signs Diagonally

+🍅 Draw senario, when there is no bots won the game

+🍅 Edge senarios, when bot play out of the bounderies or on the occupied cell

+## Notes
+    ✅ Update the cucumber features with first feature